 - There are pages of disabled or standing alarms.

 - The site does not have a clearly written, well-understood, and fully implemented alarm management philosophy.

-- Provide Project Facilitation Services to ensure you’re alarm management implementation project stays on track and delivers real benefits to your organization
+- Provide Project Facilitation Services to ensure your alarm management implementation project stays on track and delivers real benefits to your organization.

 - ASM Consortium Effective Alarm Management Guidelines (guideline)

 - ISA 18.2 – Management of Alarm Systems for the Process Industries (standard)

 - IEC 62682 - Management of Alarm Systems for the Process Industries (standard)